Chia Black Dragon

-Chia Black Dragon was brought up as a cannibal and psychic vampire by her father, and although she rejected the cannibalistic rituals of her childhood she still reverts to vampirism at times throughout her life, sometimes by choice.
-She never does quests but is spurred into action only by the desire to help a close friend or (more usually) destroy an enemy.
-Chia's lesbian nature is clearly stated in the novels but, with the exception of a scene in Shadow Sisters, there are no outright sexual encounters.

-Although the Chia series definitely belongs in the darkest of the dark fantasy genre, the stories, and Chia herself, abound in quirky black humour that counterbalances the frequent eruptions of horror and violence.
-Chia is, for example, deliberately written as an anachronistic character, in speech and also in appearance (she strolls around ancient China and Rome in a modern black overcoat and wears sunglasses - both of her own design).
-She is, essentially, a modern character set in the past.
-Despite her daunting history as a former cannibal, sometime vampire, assassin etc., Chia nevertheless comes across as vulnerable as well as formidable.
-Self-loathing is a permanent feature of her personality.
-The other characters in the stories rarely see Chia's vulnerable side but the reader is frequently afforded an insight into her self-doubt and fears even as she is putting on an arrogant front to those around her.

-To date, there are three Chia Black Dragon novels and also a planned Chia video game, Shadow.
-Two examples of artist David Hitchcock's concept artwork for Shadow, copyright Creative Reality Software and Stephen Marley, are included here.
-Set in 1889, they show Chia immediately before and during an ambush by her brother's henchmen.

-Novels
+Plot

-Spirit Mirror: publisher HarperCollins (1988)
+Spirit Mirror (1988)

 Set in 2nd-century China at the end of the Han dynasty, this is the first and least typical of the Chia books.
 Spirit Mirror tells the story of a mirror haunting orchestrated by her twin brother, Nyak.
-Atmospheric, but rather too richly written, it recounts Chia's struggle against an insidious haunting spread through any reflective surface and her gradual realisation that her brother is behind the spreading evil.
+Atmospheric, but rather too richly written, it recounts the struggle of Chia, a part-human, part-demon Chinese woman born on the shores of north China in the 3rd millennium BC, against an insidious haunting spread through any reflective surface and her gradual realisation that her brother is behind the spreading evil.
 She discovers that Nyak's aim is to destroy the newly established religion of Buddhism in China.
 However, as in all the novels, Chia's own actions (in this case predicted by Nyak) almost bring about the very disaster she intends to avert.
 Although not as unconventional as the following novels, the narrative still features a great deal of the graphic violence, horror and mystical passages that characterise the later works, although the dark comedy elements are less in evidence here.